cbor-wg/cddl-modules/code/zero.md

-A tool may provide a way to root the module tree from the command line:
+A tool may provide a way to specify a root for the module tree from the command line:

 ~~~
 $ cddlc -2tcddl -icose=rfc9052 -scose.COSE_Key
 ~~~